gatechain/gatechain-gitbook/getting-started/wallet/accounts.md

 - Suitable for team or organization use
 - Provides higher security

+### 4. EVM Account

+EVM accounts are fully compatible with Ethereum Virtual Machine, with these features:

+- Standard Ethereum address format (0x prefix)
+- Compatible with Ethereum tools and wallets (MetaMask, etc.)
+- Supports ERC20, ERC721, and other Ethereum standards
+- Can interact with smart contracts
+- Seamless integration with Web3 applications
+- Enables DeFi protocol participation

 ## Account Address Format

 GateChain account addresses consist of: